Savannah Cats: Breed Overview and Key Traits

 Grooming

 Despite their exotic appearance, Savannah cats are relatively low-maintenance when it comes to grooming.
 Their short to medium-length coat, which mirrors the wild look of their serval ancestors, requires only occasional brushing to remove loose fur and maintain its sleek appearance.
-This not only helps in managing shedding around the house but also serves as a bonding activity between the cat and its owner.
+This not only helps in managing shedding around the house but also serves as a bonding activity between the cat and their owner.

 Unlike some other cat breeds, Savannahs typically do not need frequent baths unless they get into something particularly messy.
 However, regular checks and cleanings of their ears, teeth, and nails are important to keep them in top health and prevent any potential issues.
 Keeping up with these simple grooming routines will keep your Savannah cat looking majestic and feeling comfortable.